shane-kercheval/neural-networks/README.md

 # neural-networks

-Repository to learn about neural networks.
+- Repository to learn about neural networks.
+- `torchcpp` folder contains lightweight C++ that mimic pytorch; meant for learning purposes, not production.